dreamgrove/dreamgrove/content/guardian/diminishing-returns.md

 So, why does this matter?

-Recall that the Armor to damage reduction formula is {{< tex "damageReduction = \frac{armor}{armor + K}" >}}, which inherently suffers diminishing returns when expressed in terms of damage reduction.
-Let's try and express this in terms of effective health by substituting the Armor formula into the EHP formula.
+Recall that the Armor to damage reduction formula is {{< tex "damageReduction = \frac{armor}{armor + K}" >}}, which inherently suffers diminishing returns when expressed as damage reduction.
+Let's try and express it as effective health by substituting the Armor formula into the EHP formula.

 {{< texblock >}}
 \begin{aligned}